kiffie/rpi-i2s-spdif/README.md

 The driver supports multiple sampling rates: 44100, 48000, 96000 and 192000.
 The channel status bits in the S/PDIF blocks are set according to the sampling rate.

 The driver has been successfully tried on a Raspberry Pi Model B (with P5 header), Raspberry Pi Zero W and Raspberry Pi 3 Model B when connected to a simple audio DAC with an S/PDIF input.
-Not clear if more complex devices like AV receivers expect the sub code be present in the S/PDIF stream.
+The driver has been reported to work on a Raspberry Pi 1 Model B combined with a SONY STR-DB840 AV receiver.

 ## Installation